 Here’s a list of the H&I meetings in the Santa Barbara area.
-If you’d like to get involved we suggest you attend one of our monthly H&I Orientation Meetings, which are held at 5:30 pm on the 2nd Monday of every month (more info).
-Or contact Central Office to locate an H&I representative or Panel Leader.
+If you’d like to get involved, we suggest you attend one of our monthly H&I Orientation Meetings which are held at 5:30 pm on the 2nd Monday of every month (more info) or contact Central Office to locate an H&I representative or Panel Leader.

-Cottage Hospital – 5 East
+Cottage Hospital – 5 Bath

 Men/Women: Coed